dnbln/notes/content/cargo-difftests/usage.md

 ```

 `cargo difftests rerun-dirty-from-indexes` is basically an alias for `cargo difftests analyze-all-from-index --action=rerun-dirty`; more information about `analyze-all` can be found in [the analyze-all article](analyze-all.md).

+The `--compile-index` tells `cargo-difftests` to compile [[indexes]].
+You can optionally pass `--and-clean` next to `--compile-index` to have `cargo-difftests` clean up all the profiling data other than the index after it's done running a test, to reduce the amount of required disk space.